Merlin: The Power Behind the Spitfire, Mosquito and Lancaster”

 Never was so much owed by so many to so few – and without the Rolls-Royce Merlin engine, the few would have been powerless.

-You can pre-order “Merlin” on Amazon UK.
+You can get your copy of “Merlin” on Amazon UK.